-• Clinical breast exams once every 24 months A screening mammography is used for the early of breast cancer in women who have no signs of the disease.
-Once a history of breast cancer established, and until there are no longer any s symptoms of breast cancer, ongoing mammog considered diagnostic and are subject to cost st described under Outpatient Diagnostic Tests and Therapeutic Services and Supplies in this charr the screening mammography annual benefits is available for members who have signs or symp breast cancer.
+• Clinical breast exams once every 24 months A screening mammography is used for the earl of breast cancer in women who have no signs of of the disease.
+Once a history of breast cancer established, and until there are no longer any s symptoms of breast cancer, ongoing mammogr considered diagnostic and are subject to cost sl described under Outpatient Diagnostic Tests an Therapeutic Services and Supplies in this chart the screening mammography annual benefits is available for members who have signs or symp breast cancer.